-New Mexico is one of the most rural states, but it is also one with a lot of opportunity.
+New Mexico nursing includes the education and licensing requirement to become a nurse the state and the job outlook.
+As one of the most rural states, New Mexico also has lots of opportunities.
 While Albuquerque is the largest city, most of the state is made up of rural, isolated communities with populations of less than 50,000.
 Density-wise, New Mexico is in the lowest five states in the country.
 This means that most people living in the state drive for hours to get to basic services such as healthcare and shopping.

 HOW DO YOU BECOME A NURSE IN NEW MEXICO?